andrescolodrero/k8s-on-hyperv/README.md

 # Create BAse Image for Linux Nodes/worker
 Idea: Create 3 machines.
 1 master and 2 workers.
 Use etcd for storage and setup K8s Admin Dashboard.

-nstalling and Testing the Components of a Kubernetes Cluster
+Installing and Testing the Components of a Kubernetes Cluster

 Get the Docker gpg, and add it to your repository.
 In all three terminals, run the following command to get the Docker gpg key:

 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -

 Then add it to your repository:

 sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"

 Get the Kubernetes gpg key, and add it to your repository.
 In all three terminals, run the following command to get the Kubernetes gpg key:

 curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -

 Then add it to your repository:

 <code>